fedibtc/fedi-alpha/README.md

 ## 2. Contribute to Fedimint and Build out your own modules

-The Fedimint Community has been building rapidly over the last year to get to this point, but there's still plenty of work to do and ways to get involved.
-From managing and automating lightning gateways to building out new modules, documentation and contrinbuting to the core consensus code Fedimint is an opensource protocol that will benefit from your involvement.
+The Fedimint Community has experienced significant growth in the past year, but there are still plenty of exciting opportunities to get involved.
+From managing and automating lightning gateways to building out new modules, documentation and contributing to the core consensus code, Fedimint is an open source protocol that allows you to make a difference while also benefiting from the project's advancements.

-With Fedimints you can run any smart contract you want in Rust, inside the Fedimint.
+With fedimints, you have the freedom to execute any Rust-based smart contract within the Fedimint ecosystem.

 Early this year (January 2023) [Fedi and Epoch VC sposnosed a fedimint module hackathon](https://www.fedi.xyz/blog/fedimint-hackaton-winners) to show what could be done.
-This sparked a wave of ideas in the communtiy such a [Fedipools](https://www.discreetlog.com/fedipool/) and [Stabilty Pools](https://thebitcoinmanual.com/articles/fedimint-stability-pool/).
+This sparked a wave of ideas in the communtiy such as [Fedipools](https://www.discreetlog.com/fedipool/) and [Stabilty Pools](https://thebitcoinmanual.com/articles/fedimint-stability-pool/).

 If you need more inspiration you can also [check out the dsicussion boards on fedimint github!](https://github.com/fedimint/fedimint/discussions)

-Now you're excited you'll want to get a development environment setup, recently we've been touring giving module development workshops using a [1-click developer setup with Clovyr](https://clovyr.app/instant/code-fedimint).
+Get ready to jump right in and have hands-on experience!
+Recently we've been touring giving module development workshops using a[1-click developer setup with Clovyr](https://clovyr.app/instant/code-fedimint) to get a development environment setup.

 <a href="https://clovyr.app/instant/code-fedimint" target="_blank"><picture><img src="https://github.com/fedibtc/fedi-alpha/assets/42595944/279505fc-4d2c-419b-a178-62915d4f044f"></picture></a>

-As always though, if you'd prefer to get into the details, please join us on [the Fedimint Discord](https://discord.gg/Nz6jUj4q) to learn more about setting up your developer environment through Nix or head to the [introduction for contributors](https://github.com/fedibtc/fedimint-fedi/blob/master/docs/contributing.md)
+As always though, if you'd prefer to get into the details, please join us on [the Fedimint Discord](https://discord.gg/Nz6jUj4q) to learn more about setting up your developer environment through Nix or head to the [introduction for contributors](https://github.com/fedibtc/fedimint-fedi/blob/master/docs/contributing.md).

 We'll also be running a series of webinars, workshops and tutorials which we'll be sharing through the website [fedi.xyz/builders](https://fedi.xyz/builders).